 States including New York, Connecticut, Florida, Texas and California have passed laws containing surprise billing protections for consumers, and a bill was recently considered in the U.S. Congress (HR 3770).

-Senator Renee Unterman (R-Buford) introduced two pieces of legislation to address surprise medical bills during the 2016 Legislative Session, and she prefiled Senate Bill 8 in advance of the 2017-2018 Legislative Session.
-On January 23, 2017, Representative Richard Smith (R-Columbus) filed House Bill 71.
-Both bills would protect Georgia consumers from surprise out-of-network medical bills.
-Georgia Watch supports this legislation and thanks the legislators for their efforts.
+Past Georgia Legislation: Senator Renee Unterman (R-Buford) introduced two pieces of legislation to address surprise medical bills during the 2016 Legislative Session, and she pre-filed Senate Bill 8 in advance of the 2017-2018 Legislative Session.
+Representative Richard Smith (R-Columbus) filed House Bill 71 in January 2017.
+SB 8 passed the full Senate on February 24, 2017 but did not receive a vote from the full House before the end of the 2017 Legislative Session.
+A House study committee chaired by Representative Smith convened throughout 2017 to examine the issue of unexpected out-of-network medical bills, and Georgia Watch provided testimony.